laf0rge/onomondo-eim/README.md

 ### work Table

 The `status` in the `rest` table is changed from `new` to `work` as soon as the related procedure begins to execute.
 To maintain the state of the specific procedure the `work` table is used.
-The table is kept in RAM only, which means that its contents are volatile.
+This table is kept in RAM only, which means that its contents are volatile.
 This is a performance optimization.
 The work state may be updated quite frquently and in case the eIM has to handle a lot of IPAd clients simultaniously it is better not to synchronize each state change to the disk.
-The state in the `work` table is also only valuable during the execution of the procedure, a restart of the eIM while a procedure is running forcefully terminate a procedure in any case.
+The state in the `work` table is also only valuable during the execution of the procedure and a restart of the eIM while a procedure is running forcefully will terminate a procedure anyway.

-The entries in the `work` table are always associated to a specific erlang process, which in particular is the child process the HTTP server creates when the connection is made.
+The entries in the `work` table are always associated to a specific erlang process, which is in particular the child process that the HTTP server creates when the connection is made.
 It is important that the HTTP client keeps the connection open until the procedure has ended.
 This means that each request that is part of the current procedure must be done within the same connection.
 Otherwise the HTTP server will generate a new child process for each request and it will not be possible to match the request with an entry in the `work` table.
 However, in ESipa